lminlone/repliqate/README.md

 # Features

-- **Label-based configuration**: Configure backup rules using Docker container and volume labels, keeping configuration alongside the resources it protects.
+- **Label-based configuration**: Configure backup rules using Docker container **and volume** labels, keeping configuration alongside the resources it protects.
 - **Self-hostable**: Deployable as a Docker container for integration into existing infrastructure.
-- **Container-safe backups**: Automatically stops and restarts containers around backup operations.
+- **Container-safe**: Automatically stops and restarts containers around backup operations.
+- **Versioned backups**: Maintains version history of backups with configurable retention policies, allowing recovery from multiple points in time.
+- **Intuitive scheduling**: Simple, human-readable schedule configuration with convenient shortcuts like `@daily 3am` or `@weekly 4am Mon`, while still supporting traditional cron expressions for advanced use cases.

 # Running Repliqate
 ## Prerequisites